Skip to main content

 Identifier: 2011-04-27

-Contents of the Collection This small collection is comprised of a program for a gala honoring Charles A. Lindbergh held at the Théâtre des Champs-Elysées in Paris, France, May 27, 1927.
-The program is in French but has a handwritten inscription from Lindbergh in English: "Cordial greetings to the Aviators of France.
+Contents of the Collection The Charles Lindbergh Gala program is a small collection with a few materials related to a gala honoring Charles A. Lindbergh held at the Théâtre des Champs-Elysées in Paris, France, May 27, 1927.
+Included is the program is in French but has a handwritten inscription from Lindbergh in English: "Cordial greetings to the Aviators of France.
 Charles A. Lindbergh."
-The program also includes a tipped-in photograph of Lindbergh.
-Additionally there are two tickets and a clipping about the event from an unidentified newspaper titled, "Soirs de...
+The program also includes a tipped-in photographic reproduction of Lindbergh.
+Additionally there are two tickets and a clipping...

 Dates: 1927 May 27